getcarina/getcarina.com/_tutorials/data-volume-containers.md

 1. [Carina cluster and credentials](cluster-and-credentials)

+### Data volumes

+A data volume is a directory within a container that is meant to persist beyond the lifecycle of a container.
+For this reason they are not automatically deleted when a container is removed.
+All volumes are stored on the Docker host in a system path, meaning that volumes can be shared and reused among containers.
+Changes to a volume are made directly and are not reflected in the Docker image, since they bypass the Union File System.

 ### Data volume containers

-A data volume container (DVC) is a container with a volume mounted inside of it that is used to share data with other containers.
-The volume is mounted from the Docker host to the container.
-Other containers can also mount this volume.
-All containers mounting this volume will all run on the same Docker host.
+A data volume container (DVC) is a container with a volume inside and whose sole aim is to store data in a persistent way.
+Because volumes can be shared with other containers, DVCs are often used as a centralized data store across multiple containers on the same Docker host.
+Other containers can mount the volume inside a DVC and save their data to it, providing non-persistent containers with a way to handle persistent storage.

 Some advantages of using a DVC are:

-* data can be shared between containers
+* Data can be shared between containers on the same Docker host.
-* short-lived containers can access the data
+* Non-persistent containers can access and save data in a persistent way.
-* services can be upgraded without impacting the data
+* Services can be upgraded without impacting the data.
-* data can be backed up, restored, and migrated more easily
+* Data can be backed up, restored, and migrated more easily.
-* you don't have to concern yourself with permissions and other security mechanisms on the Docker host when mounting volumes
+* You don't need to manually specify host mount points and handle the additional concerns of file permissions, AppArmor profiles, and security restrictions.

+For example, upgrading the MySQL version in a container would not experience the risk of data loss, if its data files are stored in a separate DVC

 ### Create a data volume container

-Create a DVC for use by a MySQL instance running in another container.
-The `--volume` parameter mounts a volume in the container's filesystem from a location on the host's filesystem determined by the Docker Engine.
+To understand the benefits of using data-only containers, you will create a DVC that will later be used by a container running a MySQL instance.
+The `--volume` flag mounts a volume in the container's filesystem from a location on the host's filesystem determined by the Docker Engine.

 ```bash
 $ docker create --name data \